 Nasonovia (Kakimia) williamsi (Smith and Parron)

 This species seems to live without host alternation on Potentilla in western North America.
-I walk past Potentilla on almost every collecting trip in natural systems out west, yet have only collected this aphid twice.
+I walk past Potentilla on almost every collecting trip in natural systems out west, yet have only collected this aphid 5 times.
 If memory serves me correctly, I might have seen it a time or two in which I did not collect it for some reason.
 The leaf curl it causes is conspicuous, making its presence easy to notice.
 During 2020, an otherwise slow year for collecting, this species was common many places we went.
 In fact, I found many sites in which it was growing on un-distorted foliage and flower stalks.
 Then in late summer and early fall I started seeing it on curled basal leaves again, in which were oviparae, apterous males, and eggs.
 It seems to be more common in southern Oregon and northern California than it is in Washington.